TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/AddingMultiple/Index.rst

 #.
 Click the :guilabel:`Add more lines` button to add five more new pages.

 #.
-Configure the new pages using the following options:
+Configure the new pages using the options at the bottom of the screen:

    *  The :guilabel:`Place new pages after the existing subpages` option adds new pages below the currently existing subpages.
 Otherwise they will be